-2. For course units mentioned in Article 7.2.1 the specifics with regard to format and assessment for these course units are described in the course descriptions (available in Ocasys) as well as, if applicable, in which way bonus points can be earned through midterm assessment.
-These bonus points can be part of the final assessment of the course unit, in which case article 9.9 is applicable.
+- 2. For course units mentioned in Article 7.2.1 the specifics with regard to format and assessment for these course units are described in the course descriptions (available in Ocasys) as well as, if applicable, in which way bonus points can be earned through midterm assessment.
+These bonus points can be part of the final assessment of the course unit, in which case article 9.9 is applicable. - 3.
+Activities, including participation in lectures and examinations, performed in violation of Article 7.2.2 are deemed not to have taken place.